 Tower Hamlets Local Authority is delivering help to those in need.
 Please look at their Community Support web page for updates on what they are doing and how you can help.

 Live life with others

 You’re very welcome to join us during our online service.
 We’ve worked hard to make this an event where people can feel part of a community.
 We’re excited that we’ve been joined by people from around the world.
 However, because this is a larger event it’s not practical for everyone to contribute directly (but do check out the tables afterwards).

 If you’re looking to go deeper in your relationships with others, and to be involved in a smaller group where it is more practical for everyone to participate, then Life Groups are the place to be.
 These are small groups that usually meet in people’s homes.
 They study the Bible together, share their hearts and lives and look out for one another.
 At this time, most of them are running weekly Zoom meetings.
 While talking to pictures on a screen is quite an adjustment, people are finding ways to make it work.

 If you are part of THCC and not part of a Life Group, please do think about joining.
 It is the best way that you can be cared for and that you can care for others.
-If you’re not part of another church and are interested in joining a Life Group at this time, please email email@example.com or phone 020 7515 7120.
+If you’re not part of another church and are interested in joining a Life Group at this time, please contact us.

-Until we are able to meet together again in the same place, we will be meeting together online at 10:30 each Sunday morning.
+We will be meeting together online at 11:00 each Sunday morning.
 To join us, please go to THCC Sunday.

 If you miss the service for any reason, you can always catch up by going to the THCC channel.